thiagoguarino/fin_proj1_capital_budgeting_machines_manufacturing/README.md

   4. install dependencies

-  - `python3 -m pip install -r dev-requirements.txt`
+  - `python3 -m pip install -r requirements.txt`

-  5. open the jupyter notebook and run it
+  5. open the jupyter notebook, activate the venv kernel and run it.